7 2 P R I M A R Y C O L O U R S

 The 3 primary colours in 24 European languages

-In all 3 works, the names of the primary colours are represented in the 24 most spoken languages in Europe at the time.
+This work represents the names of the primary colours in the 24 most spoken languages in Europe at the time.
 The word order is fixed to red-yellow-blue.
 The names in languages using non-Roman scripts are transcribed into French.

-The first work represents the 3 primary colours spelled out individually in each of the 24 languages.
-The resulting 24 embroideries are arranged according to each language's number of speakers, in descending order.
+The first work (above) represents the 3 primary colours spelled out individually in each of the 24 languages.
+The resulting 24 embroideries are arranged from top left to bottom right according to each language's number of speakers, in descending order.

-In the third work, the letters of all 24 x 3 primary colours are sorted and arranged alphabetically from top to bottom, thus creating a pattern of stripes of different lengths with the longest stripe defining the width of the work.
+In the third work (below right), the letters of all 24 x 3 primary colour names are sorted and arranged alphabetically from top to bottom, thus creating a pattern of stripes of different lengths with the longest stripe defining the width of the work.